klaudiosinani/ao/readme.md

 Navigate seamlessly between your lists by pressing <kbd>Cmd/Ctrl</kbd> <kbd>Tab</kbd> / <kbd>Cmd/Ctrl</kbd> <kbd>Shift</kbd> <kbd>Tab</kbd> or jump directly to a specific list by using <kbd>Cmd/Ctrl</kbd> <kbd>1</kbd> - <kbd>9</kbd>

+### Custom Shortcut Keys

+Adjust Ao to your workflow.
+Navigate to `~/.ao.json` or press <kbd>Cmd/Ctrl</kbd> <kbd>.</kbd> and modify any shortcut key to your own preference.
+To reset simply delete the ao config file from your home directory.

 ### Scalable Interface

 Adjust the zooming factor to your own preference by pressing <kbd>Cmd/Ctrl</kbd> <kbd>Shift</kbd> <kbd>=</kbd> or <kbd>Cmd/Ctrl</kbd> <kbd>-</kbd>